Skip to main content

 Dictation Open

-↓ Down arrow: Custom action.
-Applies your custom prompt to transform the text.
+→ Right arrow: Custom prompt.
+Applies your active custom prompt to transform the text.
 You need to set this up first (see below).

 Dictation Custom

-The ↓ key triggers whatever custom prompt you define.
-To set it up:
+The → key triggers whatever custom prompt is active.
+To set up a custom prompt:

 Your prompt can be anything that transforms text.
 A few examples: